 By Roberta Rampton

-BOCA RATON, Florida (Reuters) - High-frequency traders have become a convenient scapegoat as markets for sugar, coffee, cocoa and cotton react to tight supplies and surging demand, the president of ICE Futures US
+BOCA RATON, Florida (Reuters) - High-frequency traders have become a convenient scapegoat as markets for sugar, coffee, cocoa and cotton react to tight supplies and surging demand, the president of ICE Futures US <ICE.N> said on Wednesday.

 "They get blamed for everything under the sun," Tom Farley told a Futures Industry Association conference.